 The strong-willed child is definitely challenging with his persistence, energy, and determination.
-As a result, it’s easy to look at a strong will as a BAD thing.
+As a result, when parenting a strong-willed child it’s easy to look at their strong will as a bad thing.

-In reality though, kids with a strong will become great teens, young adults, and leaders if we steer them right.
+In reality, though, kids who are strong-willed become great teens, young adults, and leaders if we steer them right.

-How do we parent them in a positive way, to bring out the positive and good in them?
+How do we parent a strong-willed child in a positive way, to bring out the positive and good in them?

-Tips for Positive Parenting of a Strong-Willed Child
+7 Need to Know Tips For Parenting a Strong-Willed Child

 Giving orders to them often opens the door for argument and conflict.
 However, when you offer a choice they are more likely to be cooperative, as they had some say in the matter.

 If doing something is non-negotiable, a good way to handle it is: “Do you want to do your chores now, or do you want to wait till after our snack?”

 They still have to do it, but get a choice as to when.

 The description “strong-willed child” usually has a negative connotation, but it’s NOT a negative thing!

 A strong-will is a positive trait that requires parents to guide and channel in the right direction.